Providing Divorce Mediation Services Throughout California

 The following fees may add to your mediation as well.

 Mediators may recommend specialists for tricky situations.
-Book a FREE Divorce Mediation Consult and ask your mediator about extra fees (and whether the experts charge separate fees).
+You can ask Dina Haddad about extra fees (and whether the experts charge separate fees).
 A few moments of forethought can eliminate surprises to your budget.
 Some outside professional that can be a part of your divorce are:

 Tips to Save Additional Costs in Mediated Divorce

-We have prepared the complete divorce mediation checklist so that spouses can prepare for divorce mediation like a pro.
-You can use it to know what documents you may require.
+Prepare Like a Pro: Use our divorce mediation checklist to prepare like a pro.
+Use it to know what documents you may require.
 But here’s an overview of documents you may need:

 Utilize specialists like CPAs or appraisers only on complex issues.
 If you and your spouse have reached an agreement in most areas concerning finances or custody, you do not typically need a specialist’s help.